IBM/maximo-labs/MkDocs/apm_8.7/docs/health_score.md

 Through this lab exercise, you will learn how a Reliability Engineer uses the MAS Health and Predict applications to review the asset conditions and ensure that there aren't any failures predicted before planned maintenance.
 Together, MAS Health and Predict applications provide a view of an enterprise's assets' current state and project future conditions of those assets.

-## Story
+**Story**

 A Water Resource Authority needs to manage wastewater treatment assets across multiple cities and regions from a single application.
 Pumps are one of the critical assets in the wastewater plant.
 In this lab exercise, we will learn how a reliability engineer uses the MAS Health and Predict applications to review the pump conditions and ensure that there aren't any failures predicted before planned maintenance.

-## Persona
+Health and Predict arm the Reliability Engineer with AI-powered insights to take actions to extend the life of the assets, reduce maintenance costs, and eliminate unplanned downtime.
+You can identify assets that need attention, investigate those assets, and finally take an action to avoid unplanned downtime.

+**Persona**

 Reliability Engineer manages the reliability risk by ensuring the asset is available and functions without failure.
 Based on the industry and market, reliability engineers manage multiple assets and processes.

-## Application Launch

-**Value:** Health and Predict arm the Reliability Engineer with AI-powered insights to take actions to extend the life of the assets, reduce maintenance costs, and eliminate unplanned downtime.
-You can identify assets that need attention, investigate those assets, and finally take an action to avoid unplanned downtime.

-Follow the actions below to get to launch the application.

-`Action:` Follow the steps to launch Health and Predict.

-1. Click the App Switcher icon on the top right side of the home page.
+1. Launch the Maximo Aplication Suite Application for Health and Predict - Utilities.
+Click the App Switcher icon on the top right side of the home page.
 ![Click on App Switch](/img/apm_8.7/healthscoring_1.png)

-2. Select `Health` application from the menu bar and you will view the assets list.
+2. Select `Health` application from the `menu` bar and you will view the assets list.
 ![Select "Health" application](/img/apm_8.7/healthscoring_2.png)
 ![Health assets page](/img/apm_8.7/healthscoring_3.png)

-## Asset Group View Creation
+## Create an Asset Group View

 Follow the actions below to create and view your pump group.
 This view will allow the Reliability Engineer to view their asset conditions in a tabular and map view.

-**Value:** You can create and save view so that you don’t have to start over every time.
+You can create and save view so that you don’t have to start over every time.
 This view includes a status column, filters on my pumps, and sorts them by OEM and non-OEM.

-`Action:` Follow the steps to create asset group view.
+Follow the steps to create asset group view.

 1. Click on the `Search` icon and type `pmpd` to view all the pumps from the assets list.
 ![Search icon](/img/apm_8.7/healthscoring_4.png)